brp221/brp221.github.io/README.md

 ## Welcome to my portfolio.
-I hope you enjoy this compilation of my favorite data science work I have done so far
+I hope you enjoy this compilation of data science projects I have workde on so far